 Civil Disobedience Launched

 Subhas meanwhile was also reaching out to the revolutionaries across Bengal.
-He surreptitiously met Masterda Suryo Sen and his team in Chattogram, in the room of a bank.
+He surreptitiously met Masterda Surjyo Sen and his team in Chattogram, in the room of a bank.
 He gave moral support to them for any plan of action.
 Soon that was executed.
 But before that lets rewind.
 In January 1930 Mahatma decided to act.
 January 26 was planned to be observed as an independence day.
 Mahatma had stated: 'Civil Disobedience alone can save the country from impending lawlessness and secret crime, since there is a party of violence in the country which will not listen to speeches, resolutions, or conferences, but believes only in direct action.'
 He prepared the nation for a Civil Disobedience.
 "We will therefore prepare ourselves by withdrawing, so far as we can, all voluntary association from the British Government, and will prepare for civil disobedience, including non-payment of taxes," he said.
 On 23rd January 1930 Subhas was arrested and taken to prison.
 He was sentenced to one year's rigorous imprisonment.
 On January 30, Mahatma issued a statement in Young India that he would be satisfied with the "Substance of Independence" and he mentioned eleven points to further clarify his position that included among others Prohibition, abolition of salt tax, reduction of land revenue, reduction of military expenditure, reduction of salary of high graded services, protective tariff on foreign clothes, discharge of all political prisoners (except revolutionaries charged with murder) etc. He termed it as Purna Swaraj.
 By February the Congress Working Committee had given Mahatma almost dictatorial power to carry out his plans.
 A large section of the Muslims including the Ali brothers were opposed to the plan of Satyagraha and Civil Disobedience.
 On February 27 Mahatma announced his plan of campaign that would be the hallmark of his political life.
 To assuage any fear of the repetition of the 1922 Gandhiji said, "civil disobedience once begun this time cannot be stopped and must not be stopped so long there is a single civil resister left free or alive."
 Gandhiji announced his intention of defying the salt law along with his ashram members.
 He planned to commence a march to the sea coast in Dandi from his ashrama on March 12.
 This was a master stroke as tax on salt, a necessary ingredient of the food of common man, which they can obtain freely from the sea water as was the custom from time immemorial, was an issue very close to the heart of all Indians.
 Gandhiji issued a letter to the Viceroy explaining his position and rationale.
 Subhas writes in Indian Struggle, "the march to Dandi was an event of historical importance which will rank on the same level with Napoleon's march to Paris on his return from Elba or Mussolini's march to Rome when he wanted to seize political power."
 His march all the way to Dandi roused the villagers like never before.
 On April 6, Mahatma started the Civil Disobedience.
 Everywhere boycott of foreign goods was started.
 Congress volunteers enforced boycott by picketing across India.
 As a result of Gandhiji's appeal women came out in large numbers to participate.
 Government resorted to severe suppression, confiscating property of the volunteers and declaring their activities unlawful.
 All the papers came under Government control and brutal measures of repression were undertaken.
 More than 60,000 people were put in prison.
-Police also resorted to killing of unarmed satygrahis and in Peshwar alone in one day several hundreds were killed.
-The sentiments of people were roused by such brutal repressions and a battalion of Garhwal soldiers were court martialed and were sent to long term imprisonment when they refused to open fire on their fellow countrymen.
+Police also resorted to killing of unarmed satyagrahis and in Peshawar alone in one day several hundreds were killed.
+The sentiments of people were roused by such brutal repressions and a battalion of Garhwali soldiers were court martialed and were sent to long term imprisonment when they refused to open fire on their fellow countrymen.
 In Frontier province Khan Abdul Gaffar Khan developed red shirt volunteers called Khudai Khidmadgars who defied Government orders and carried out civil disobedience throughout the province.
 In the meanwhile Subhas had become the Mayor of Calcutta and also the treasurer of the All India Trade Union Congress.
-Gandhiji was also arrested on 5 May and was placed in Yervada prison in Pune.
+Gandhiji was also arrested on 5 May and was placed in Yeravada prison in Pune.

 Revolutionaries Strike Back